NoBrainer/5e-books/sources.md

 # Books and Other Sources
-These sources are generally in order of release.
-Any mechanic that has been updated in a later source is crossed out.
+These sources are in order of release.
+Any mechanic that has been updated in a later source is crossed out in the outdated version.

 ---

 ## Player's Basic Rules (PBR) - [Website](https://dnd.wizards.com/products/tabletop/players-basic-rules)
 ### Races
 - **Dwarf** - Subraces: Hill Dwarf, Mountain Dwarf